Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 TV Cabinet⭐⭐ PoorTakes too much floor spaceNot recommended

-Bookcase⭐⭐⭐ FairBulky, takes wall spaceNarrow only
+Bookcase⭐⭐⭐ FairBulky, takes up wall spaceNarrow only

 Floating Shelves⭐⭐⭐⭐⭐ ExcellentNo floor space usedMultiple small